 - issues related to employment

-*In order for summer school enrollment to affect the USC grade point average, attendance must be within the USC system.
+*In order for summer school enrollment to affect the UofSC grade point average, attendance must be within the UofSC system.